-January 20: Coming of Age and Developing a World View; first mini-lecture on research Required Reading: Mannheim (on Blackboard)
+January 26: Coming of Age and Developing a World View; first mini-lecture on research

 Mannheim's classic paper is challenging but highly rewarding.
 Lectures will include some of the very interesting contemporary research showing the value of Mannheim's ideas.